Don’t let money stop you from pursuing your dreams.

 Between the two of you, you might have enough money saved to get your startup off the ground.

-If not, it’s another person to help you secure funding through the other methods I’ve outlined in this post.
+If not, it’s another person to help you secure funding through the other methods we’ve outlined in this post.

 Partners also reduce your liability.
 You won’t be on the hook for as much if things go south.

-On a flip side, you’ll only get half the profits.
+On the flip side, you’ll only get half the profits.